KomodoPlatform/dPoW/doc/update040.md

 cd dPoW
 ```

-Recreate pubkey.txt in komodo/src and dPoW/iguana if using fresh clones
+Recreate pubkey.txt in komodo/src and dPoW/iguana if using fresh clones (and wp_7776 in dPoW/iguana)

 (3) Stop iguana, komodod and bitcoind